Home / Boating Safety Manual / Buoys and Markers Used in Canada: Types, Colours and Meanings

-Buoys are floating devices that are used to guide boat operators on the water and provide them with important information.
 There are many different types of boating buoys, and each has its own specific meaning.
-It’s important for boat operators to understand the information that’s being conveyed in order to navigate the waters safely.
+It’s important for boat operators to be able to identify and understand buoys and markers to navigate Canadian waters safely.

 Lateral buoys are used to mark which side of a channel boat operators should use when going upstream in order to avoid collisions and hazards.